onkelbeh/HomeAssistantRepository/README.md

 I could be necessary to install some components by hand, there are too many components to mask all in use flags.
 If you use a component which you want to be added as a use flag, send a pull request, or just let me know.

-## Upgrading to Python 3.8 from a pre 3.8 system

-Same as it was from Python 3.6 to 3.7:
+## Upgrading to Python 3.8 from a pre 3.8 system (same as it was from Python 3.6 to 3.7).

 ### The fastest way: